SQream/sqream_docs/guides/operations/launching_sqream_with_monit.rst

 Monit Command Line Options
 -------------------------------------
-This section describes some of the most commonly used Monit command options.
+The **Monit Command Line Options** section describes some of the most commonly used Monit command options.

 You can show the command line options by running: